 Melandro Valley, the most painted valley in Italy

-Our spring tour between Italian villages continues… this week we’ll go in the south of the peninsula, in a special place in Basilicata … In fact, as in other regions about which we already spoken in previous articles, here there are some characteristic villages with an interesting combination of tourism and art: the Melandro Valley.
+Our tour between Italian villages continues… this week we’ll go in the south of the peninsula, in a special place in Basilicata… In fact, as in other regions about which we already spoken in previous articles, here there are some characteristic villages with an interesting combination of tourism and art: the Melandro Valley.

 Basilicata is a small region, it has just over half a million inhabitants.
 Its regional capital is Potenza, which is also the most populated municipality with a population of about 68 thousand inhabitants.
 Its medieval nucleus rises on a hill over 800 meters above sea level, so it is second only to Sicilian Enna as the highest capital of Italy.